andrew-dsi/andrew-dsi.github.io/_posts/2022-01-25-image-search-engine.md

 With the base-set featurised, we can now run a search on a new image from a customer!

-* Load in our VGG16 model
-* Load in our filename store & feature vector store
-* Receive a search image
-* Featurise the search image

 <br>
 #### Setup